ChrisGutknecht/inventory_campaigns/README.md

-# Welcome to SQL-based PPC inventory campaigns repository!
+# Welcome to the repo for SQL-based PPC inventory campaigns!

 ## High-level description: What is this repository about?